 The portal through the skin to a power supply can become infected, he said.
 But the problem is avoidable by sending power to the VAD without wires.
 The students prototype consists of a small coil and a battery that would be inserted one centimeter under the skin at the patients waist and wired to the VAD.
 The patient would also wear a belt-mounted external battery and coil to generate alternating magnetic fields and induce alternating current in the subcutaneous coil.
 The coils charge the battery, which can operate the pump for more than three hours.

-This video is not supported by your browser at this time.The patient can take the belt off for a short time, to take a shower, for instance, Young said.
+The patient can take the belt off for a short time, to take a shower, for instance, Young said.
 The pump will work safely off the coils or on the internal battery alone, but obviously its best when theyre both working.

 The team demonstrated tCoil at the Engineering Design Showcase that was part of Rices recent UnConvention open house.
 The students put the internal and external coils on either side of a baggie containing lunchmeat to simulate power transfer through the skin.
 The internal unit was wired to a demonstration pump that clearly pushed red-colored water through a sleeve inside a tank.

 The student project was in response to a request from Rice alum Michael Cuchiara, director of research and development at Procyrion, developer of the pump.

 I mentored two senior design teams while I did my Ph.D. in bioengineering at Rice and helped bring a project to Maria Oden (a professor in the practice of engineering and director of the Oshman Engineering Design Kitchen at Rice) for a different client company in 2009, Cuchiara said.
 For this project, until recently, our companys expertise was not heavy in electrical engineering design, and I knew Maria could put together a good team.